frvaillant/cashbox/Readme.md

 ```
 The script will ask you informations to set up your database
 and will run the necessary commands to setup CashBox.
-During the setup, you'll be asked for some caution for database.
-Say 'y' to all questions.
+During the setup, you'll be asked for some caution about database.
+Don't worry, say 'y' to all questions.

-When instal is done, go in the cashbox folder `cd cashbox` and run your server.
+When install is done, go in the cashbox folder `cd cashbox` and run your server.
 *****
 Enjoy :-)
 *****